-Franchisors take note – a new accounting guidance will soon change the way you recognize revenue.
+Franchisors, it’s not too late to start assessing and evaluating the impact of a new accounting guidance.
 ASU 2014-09, “Revenue from Contracts with Customers” (ASC 606), provides new guidance for recognizing revenue for contracts with customers.

 The guidance under ASC 606 is effective for public entities with annual reporting periods beginning after December 15, 2017.
 For non-public entities, it is effective one year later, for years beginning after December 15, 2018.

 Franchise agreements include a laundry list of deliverables that are provided to franchisees.
 Those deliverables can include functions at the start of the contract, such as lease negotiations, assistance with location selection, hiring, training staff, and tenant improvements.
 The agreement typically includes the ability to use the brand name, ongoing advertising, menu support, as well as purchasing of goods.

 The franchisee normally pays an upfront fee as well as royalties over the franchise agreement based on a percentage of sales.
 Historically, the recognition of revenues was simple – upon completing the deliverables to start the contract (which usually coincides with the restaurant/hotel opening), the initial franchise fee was recognized as revenue.
 The royalty was recognized when sales took place.

 What Will Change Under ASC 606?